 The original trail to Black Butte’s summit was constructed as a means to get pack animals up to a fire lookout that was built there by the Civilian Conservation Corps in the early 1930’s.
 The first lookout was destroyed by a storm in 1962, and was then rebuilt and operated until 1973.
 In 1975, a helicopter finally moved the lookout to an entirely new location, leaving only the old concrete foundation that’s now great for a picnic.
 And for those who reach the summit, they’ll be rewarded with one of the most spectacular views of Mount Shasta, Mount Eddy and the Klamath range.

 The path is roughly 5 miles round trip, the elevation gain is 1,827 feet, and the best time to hike the Black Butte Trail is mid-May through mid-November, depending on weather – which is always good to check before you go regardless!
 Hikers should be in fairly good physical condition, and you’ll definitely want proper footwear, but there’s nothing to stop you from taking a rest and enjoying the views along the way.
 If you want to read about a first-hand experience of what it’s like to make the trip, read what our Everyday Adventures blogger Tammy Strobel has to say here!

 Once you come down, head back into the City of Mount Shasta or Weed for some food and relaxation.
 The Mount Shasta Brewing Co. in Weed has pizza and brats as well as some local craft beer (learn how to order off the secret menu here!).
-You can also chill out with an invigorating and healing soak at the nearby Stewart Mineral Springs or find more restorative inspiration here.
 Or, make a weekend of it, and try one of Siskiyou’s other memorable summits!
 Visit here for lots of great places to stay.